carld/fin-data-clj/README.md

 # fin-data

-This application will parse the OCR rate from the RBNZ web site, save the rate, announcement date, and link to announcement in a PostgresQL database.
+This application will parse the Official Cash Rate from the Reserve Bank of New Zealand web site.
+It saves the rate, announcement date, and link to the announcement in a PostgresQL database.
-It serves the OCR rate data on request by way of a GraphQL query.
+It serves historical OCR changes on request by a GraphQL query.

-The website provides only announcement date, and this application assumes the time is assumed to be 9am NZ local time on that date.
+This application assumes 9:00 AM NZ local time on the announcement date.
 In the query results the announced_on field is an ISO8601 combined UTC date and time.

 ## Installation